leliel12/quatrope_hp/docs/index.md

 ## [Carpyncho](https://carpyncho.github.io/)

-Carpyncho, is a catalog browser that we hope will be reutilized to search for and characterize time variable data of the ~PiB size [VVV/VVVx](https://vvvsurvey.org/)survey.
+Carpyncho, is a catalog browser that we hope will be reutilized to search for and characterize time variable data of the ~PiB size [VVV/VVVx](https://vvvsurvey.org/) survey.
 Is being developed for the detection and classification of periodic variables.
 For this purpose the stacked pawprint data from the VDFS CASU v >= 1.3 catalogs have been crossed matched with the VDFS CASU v1.3 tile catalogs into a Parquet files.
 The Carpyncho infrastructure [https://carpyncho.gihub.io](https://carpyncho.gihub.io) is being developed entirely in Python.

 Also, a companion Python library is developed to access the same dataset as a [Pandas DataFrame](https://pandas.pydata.org/).